 '''

-time (time expression) syntax
+time syntax (time expression)

 '''

 The time macro performs the following: it evaluates expression, then prints a summary of the run time statistics, then returns the values returned by expression.
 The run-time summary includes the number of bytes allocated, the number of garbage collection runs, and the time spent in both the mutator and the collector.